challenge your social anxiety

 Probably.
 You can find anything for free online!
 These tasks were thoughtfully selected for maximum impact (some are original!) with a reason behind each.
 The workbook has a whole page dedicated to each task so you can write down your thoughts and feelings.

 No. You can do any of the tasks at any moment in time.
 It’s suggested to not space them out too much as it will lose the effect it’s meant to have.

 Congratulations!
 At this point, you’ll probably feel more comfortable with your social awkwardness.
 You’ll want to keep pushing yourself.
 The challenge at that point is to keep exposing your social anxiety on a frequent basis.

-The “Be socially confident” newsletter drops weekly to inspire, entertain, motivate, and educate you about social anxiety (who knew it could be so much fun?!).
+The “Awkward Together” newsletter drops weekly to inspire, entertain, motivate, and educate you about social anxiety (who knew it could be so much fun?!).
 Honestly, if anything, you’ll get a kick out of my own experiences and the funny GIFs.

 I’m obsessed with social anxiety.
 In a healthy way!
 After a decade of being debilitated by it, I finally have the tools I need to manage it (the journey itself is no joke).
 I now use my experience to help others.

 Coach.
 Content Creator.
 Introvert.
 Mom.
 Lifelong learner.
 Psychology lover.
 Awkward human.
 Welcome.